Podantics Podiatry Adelaide

 - Working People; those who must walk or stand excessively on the job

-- Children with flat feet or pain
+- Children with flat feet and pain

 - Arthritis sufferers